yogeshchandrasekharuni/fast-agent/README.md

     asyncio.run(main())
 ```

-The Agent can be run with `uv run sizer.py`, or with a specific model using the command line option `--model gpt-4o-mini`.
+The Agent can be run with `uv run sizer.py`, and with a specific model using the command line option `--model gpt-4o-mini`.

 ### Chaining Agents and using an MCP Server

-_To generate runnable examples use `fastagent bootstrap workflow`.
-To run this example, type `uv run chaining.py`._
+_To generate examples use `fastagent bootstrap workflow`.
+This example can be run with `uv run chaining.py`._

 Agents can be chained together to build a workflow:
 ```python